Press Play To Discover What Is Obstructive Sleep Apnea Is All About

 - Breathing through the mouth during the day

-If you suspect your child might have sleep apnea and you are in the Spokane, Coeur d'Alene, or Post Falls area, please contact our office at (844) 847-6673 to learn more or to schedule a consultation with Dr. Johnson.
+If you suspect your child might have sleep apnea and you are in the Spokane, Coeur d'Alene, or Post Falls area, please contact our office at (844) 847-6673 to learn more or to schedule a free consultation with Dr. Johnson.

 Central Sleep Apnea